lukesnc/arch-wsl/README.md

 ## Requirements

 - Windows 11 x64
-- Windows Subsystem for Linux installed.
+- Windows Subsystem for Linux installed

 If Windows Subsystem for Linux is not installed, from PowerShell run: